Viperslugg/DBM/README.md

-# **CS-Fresh**
+# **Comp Organization**

-Welcome to CS Fresh!
-This stands for Computer Science Fresh, a fun term to describe this repository's work on writing C and assembly language programs for the computer to read.
-This repository will be updated continuously.
+Welcome to this repository.
+It will be a platform for C programming and writing machine learning code/computer assembly language.